 If you have a fear of flying and still push yourself to fly, you’ve undoubtedly experienced the anxiety or panic that can accompany buying the plane ticket.
 It may seem simple to buy a ticket — you can sit in your chair in the comfort of your own home, click a few buttons on the computer, and you have a ticket.
-However this step can be a significant obstacle to conquering a fear of flying (and receives special attention in Fear of Flying?…Not Anymore!™).
+However this step can be a significant obstacle to conquering a fear of flying.

 The reason this step can be such a struggle is that buying the ticket is the moment where the commitment is made to take the flight.
-Before buying the ticket, it’s easy to procrastinate, possibly hoping that something will come up and make the trip unnecessary — a passive and avoidant approach.
+Before buying the ticket, it’s easy to procrastinate, possibly hoping that something will come up and make the trip unnecessary.
 But once the ticket is purchased, the focus shifts from ‘how do I avoid the flight?’ to ‘I am taking the flight…how do I deal with it?’.

 Part of the obstacle is that it can be easy to justify not buying the ticket.
-But not buying the ticket is an avoidant behavior that exacerbates the fear and anxiety.
+But not buying the ticket actually exacerbates the fear and anxiety.
 Generally, each time we avoid facing a fear, we strengthen the fear.
 Therefore, every time we avoid buying the ticket, it makes it that much less likely that we ever will.

 So, how can we get through the anxiety and take the step of buying the plane ticket?
 Here are a few suggestions: